 A workflow management system may not be the snazziest of technologies, but if you’re looking to up the ante on productivity, increase efficiency, and improve business overall, then I’m afraid it is a necessary one.

 To help you grasp the idea of what a workflow management system can do, how it does it, and the potential it has to transform you into a model worker, you’ll need to know the workflow management definition.

-Workflow is defined as the “orchestrated and repeatable pattern of business activity enabled by systematic organization of resources into processes that transforms material, provide services, or process information.”
-Workflow management is the discipline that coordinates all of that, and a workflow management system is software that automates it.
+Workflow is defined as the “orchestrated and repeatable pattern of business activity enabled by the systematic organization of resources into processes that transform material, provide services, or process information.”
+Workflow management is the discipline that coordinates all of that, and a workflow management system is a software that automates it.